SybelBlue/caltech-cs1-example/micropilot-pre-post-test/extra files/rspec-cheatsheet.md

 ## Mocks and Stubs

-Mocks and stubs facilitate testing methods in isolation.
-They are used to simulate certain behavior or values during testing.
+Mocks and stubs facilitate testing without depending on the implementation of methods that we aren't testing.
+They are used to simulate behavior or values during testing.

 ```ruby
 @obj = MyClass.new